jelmer/xandikos/notes/dav-compliance.md

 # rfc6764.txt (Locating groupware services)

-Most of this is outside of the scope of dystros, but it does support DAV:current-user-principal
+Most of this is outside of the scope of xandikos, but it does support DAV:current-user-principal

 # rfc7809.txt (CalDAV Time Zone Extensions)